onebeyond/css-pills/docs/pills/z-index-in-css-tips-tricks-and-use-cases.md

 While it may be tempting to assign extremely high values to `z-index` to ensure that an element is always on top, this can have unintended consequences.
 For example, it can cause the element to cover up other important elements on the page, or it can make it difficult to interact with elements underneath it.

-I would also recommend using a number like `9999` as the _absolute top ever value_ for `z-index`, which would be visually distinguishable from the regular numbering convention.
+We would also recommend using a number like `9999` as the _absolute top ever value_ for `z-index`, which would be visually distinguishable from the regular numbering convention.
 This would ensure that the highest `z-index` value in the layout is easily recognizable and can be used for elements that need to be placed on top of everything else.

 ### 4. Be aware of children elements